anilzen/hyperboloid.al/content/post/minimal-gauge/index.md

 - Basics
 ---

 There is a flavor of hyperboloidal compactification commonly used in perturbation theory that goes under the name "minimal gauge."
 The associated time slices extend smoothly between the event horizon and null infinity.
-Minimal gauge was first proposed by [Schinkel, Ansorg, and Macedo](https://arxiv.org/abs/1301.6984) in 2013 and later formalised in the context of [Schwarzschild](https://arxiv.org/abs/1604.02261), [Reisnner-Nordstrom](https://arxiv.org/abs/1809.02837) and [Kerr](https://arxiv.org/abs/1910.13452) spacetimes.
+Minimal gauge was first proposed by [Schinkel, Ansorg, and Macedo](https://arxiv.org/abs/1301.6984) in 2013 and further formalised in the context of [Schwarzschild](https://arxiv.org/abs/1604.02261), [Reisnner-Nordstrom](https://arxiv.org/abs/1809.02837) and [Kerr](https://arxiv.org/abs/1910.13452) spacetimes.
 The main advantage of minimal gauge over other smooth hyperboloidal foliations of the exterior Schwarzschild domain is its algebraic simplicity.
-The purpose of the post is to provide a derivation of minimal gauge that emphasizes its simplicity.
+The purpose of the post is to provide a derivation of minimal gauge that emphasizes this simplicity.

 To bring things in context, we'll start with regular coordinates across black-hole horizons, which are called horizon-penetrating.